Napoleon's Last Battles: Reception

+In Issue 6 of the French games magazine Jeux & Stratégie, Michel Brassinne noted "All the rules are clearly written, but require a certain learning time (12 pages!).
+The search for a certain 'verisimilitude' has led to more rules.
+This satisfies players accustomed to wargames but can dismay those who try to get started."

+In Issue 3 of the French games magazine Casus Belli, Jean-Jacques Petit commented, "If the French player fails to knock out one of the two allied armies before the 17th turn, he will have a hard time winning this campaign.
+The English player has an interest in backing away until all of his reinforcements have arrived (13th turn) but also in worrying a few French corps (a very difficult strategic exercise).
+The Prussian player must play his trump card from the first turns before the hypothetical arrival of d'Erlon's 1st corps.
+In any case, the French player will have a hard time emerging victorious from this campaign."

 In The Guide to Simulations/Games for Education and Training, Martin Campion commented on the possible use of this game as an educational aid, saying, "The campaign game is large [...] but it offers many opportunities for involving a lot of people in the command structures of the three armies represented in the campaign, and the campaign game rules are very informative on command structure and its problems."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman called this collection "less enjoyable than SPI's Napoleon at War quadrigame."
 Freeman felt that these battles were attritional set pieces, and lacked the ability to maneuver found in Napoleon at War.
 Freeman concluded by giving an Overall Evaluation of "Good to Very Good."